 Total knee replacement is also called total knee arthroplasty.
 It involves removing and replacing your knee joint.
 The knee joint is where your femur (thigh bone) and tibia (large lower leg bone or shin bone) meet.
 A small triangular bone called the patella (kneecap) protects your knee joint.
 Arthritis, Paget’s disease, hemophilia, or an infection can damage your knee joint.
 Surgery to fix a fractured femur can also damage your knee joint.
 Avascular necrosis is a condition that occurs when blood cannot flow well to certain body areas, causing bones to weaken.
 This can also harm your knee joint.
 These conditions may cause knee pain and limit your activities.
 You may still have knee pain after 3 to 6 months of treatment.
 Your knee pain may be so bad that you cannot sleep.
 If you have any of these problems, you may benefit from total knee replacement.

-At Memorial Bone & Joint, we want you to be informed and prepared for your surgery.
+At Memorial Health Bone & Joint, we want you to be informed and prepared for your surgery.
 You and a loved one or caregiver will be asked to attend a pre-surgical class.
-The classes are held every Tuesday and Thursday at 10 a.m. at Memorial University Medical Center.
-Call 912-350-3603 for more information.
+The classes are held every week at Memorial University Medical Center.

 You will be given a handbook detailing appointments, pre-surgical testing, and preparations you should make at home.